City News Briefs

 Concrete pours and steel at UP Elementary School site

 Through the end of January, activity at the site of the UP Elementary School rebuild will center on concrete pours and the delivery and installation of steel to frame and support the 3-story building.

 All piers are complete.
 Foundation walls are under construction, steel columns are being installed and grade beams have been poured in the building's education wing of the building.
 About half of the slab has been poured in the education wing and the parking garage.
 Most of the basement walls have been poured, and most concrete columns are poured.

 During the delivery of concrete to the site, personnel will stage trucks on Lovers Lane in the existing head-in parking areas, so traffic impact should be minimal.
 Trucks will come to and exit the site on Lovers Lane.
 Flagmen will be assisting the trucks at all times.
 This activity is generally scheduled to take place from 7 a.m. to 6 p.m.
 Monday through Saturday.

 Renovations underway at the Holmes Aquatic Center

-Construction is underway on a new building that will feature an updated concessions area, family-style restrooms, meeting rooms and improvements to the children's sprayground pump equipment.
+Construction is well underway on a new building that will feature an updated concessions area, family-style restrooms, meeting rooms and improvements to the children's sprayground pump equipment.
 Construction of the new building is scheduled to be complete in time for the 2018 pool season.
 A timetable for the redesign of the existing west building has not been finalized.